Public-Health-Scotland/phstemplates/README.md

 6. Push to Github
 7. Create a pull request and ask for a review from an appropriate staff member so the changes can be merged

+## Quarto Templates

+This package currently provides Quarto templates for creating HTML documents with PHS formatting.
+This can be accessed by running `phstemplates::create_phs_html("my_html_doc")`.
+Note that by default, this will add the template to your current R working directory so it is advisable to switch your working directory to the folder where you want to put your template before running the function.